TararaSoft/DNIBot/readme.md

-# DNIEBot (in development)
+# DNIE bot (in development)

 A telegram bot for verifying DNI numbers (NIF) and NIE and randomly generate them.

 In Spain, the official ID card is called DNI and its ID number is called NIF.
-For foreigners living in Spain, the number is slightly different and its name is NIE.
+For foreigners living in Spain, the number is one digit shorter and its name is NIE.

 Made with [telepot](https://github.com/nickoala/telepot)